How Do Sportsbooks Make Money

 How Sportsbooks Make Money – Explained

 Of course, it doesn’t always work out that way.
-In many markets, including major ones, such as NFL football sides and totals, it’s impossible for the bookmakers to achieve balanced betting on both sides.
+In many markets such as NFL football sides and totals, it’s impossible for the bookmakers to achieve balanced betting on both sides.

 Sports Betting Market – How Betting Sites Make Money